 Georgios Samaras is a PhD candidate and Teaching Assistant at the Department of European and International Studies, and Department of Political Science at UCL.

 His doctoral research focuses on the rise of the extreme-right in Greece during the years of the fiscal crisis — with a particular emphasis on Golden Dawn’s rhetoric and media manipulation strategies.
-His research interests range from political theory to feminist policies and European integration.
+His research interests range from political communication to feminist policies and game theory.

 An Investigation into Golden Dawn’s Rhetoric

 - Global Rise of Nationalism